joelburget/d4/README.md

-# d4 -- *Declarative* Data-Driven Documents
+# d4 -- **Declarative** Data-Driven Documents

-This is a demonstration of authoring d3-like documents in a declarative style.
-We're still able to use most of d3's functionality, but avoiding the mutable core.
-Instead, we use React to specify the svg we want to see.
+By using React, we can produce data-driven documents (ala d3) that are performant and understandable.
+This is *not* a library, but rather a demonstration that it's possible (and preferable) to use React instead of the core of d3.

 ## Why?